hugopuybareau/Web-Scraping_NLP-Fine-Tuning/README.md

 ### 4. **Results and Conclusion**

-The fine-tuned model was able to generate full-length articles in French based on the headlines.
+The fine-tuned model was able to generate full-length articles based on the headlines.
 The performance improved after fine-tuning, showing coherent and grammatically correct outputs for most of the test headlines.

 ## **Future Improvements**